justinfriebel/foundation-dealer/README.md

 You can easily update the header, footer, link colors in the variables.scss file.

 ## Social buttons
-Remove or add social icons and their links.
+Remove or add social icons and their links in the footer.
 You can add any missing ones from the [Foundation Icon Fonts 3](http://zurb.com/playground/foundation-icon-fonts-3) collection.

 ## Update favicons
 New favicons can be created here: http://iconifier.net/.
 They are located in wp-content/themes/foundation-dealer/assets/img/icons/.